NecipAkgz/vscode-code-autocomplete/README.md

 - Indexes your whole project, reading your `.gitignore`, `.hgignore`, `.ignore` and `.tabnineignore` files to determine which files to index.
 - Type long variable names in just a few keystrokes using the mnemonic completion engine.
 - Highly responsive, typically produces a list of suggestions in less than 10 milliseconds.

+&#x26a0; This is not official TabNine extension for VS Code.
+You can find official TabNine extension here: [tabnine-vscode](https://github.com/codota/tabnine-vscode).
+I created this extension to change some things to meet my needs, you can take a look at the [CHANGELOG](https://github.com/svipas/vscode-code-autocomplete/blob/master/CHANGELOG.md) to know what was changed.
+I personally recommend to use official TabNine extension.

 ## Installation